IST263/fall2019m004/docs/question-bank.md

 - What is a CSS declaration?
 - Can you write CSS in an HTML document?
 - What is a Document Object Model?

+## Week 5 - CSS

+- What is semantic HTML?
+Give 2 examples
+- What is the purpose of wireframes?
+- How do wireframes help web developers?